cis-projects/swen90007_course_notes/_sources/workshops/workshop_6.md

 This workshop introduces continuous integration and continuous delivery (CI/CD), and walks you through building a pipeline for your team's repository with [GitHub Actions](https://docs.github.com/en/actions).

-Everything here targets the stack you're building on: a **Java back-end built with Maven**, packaged as an embedded-Tomcat fat JAR and deployed to Render.
-If your team chose React for the front-end, there's a second job to add — JSP teams need only the Java pipeline.
+Everything here targets the stack you're building on: a Java back-end built with Maven, packaged as a Docker image and deployed to Render.
+The pipeline below works the same whether your build produces a WAR (the setup in the course notes) or an executable JAR — only the artifact filename changes, and that is flagged where it matters.

 Specifically, it covers: